-Minor edits, discussed below, would also be made throughout the regulations.
-These include increasing structural parallelism between similar provisions, including between §§ 11.24 and 11.29; increasing the readability of provisions throughout, including §§ 11.7 and 11.9; and making corrections to spelling, grammar, and cross-references, harmonizing terminology, correcting syntax formats to comport with the Federal Register Document Drafting Handbook, and reorganizing paragraph structure.
-In sum, these amendments are aimed at benefitting practitioners by clarifying and streamlining professional responsibility obligations and procedures.
+Minor edits, discussed below, are made throughout the regulations.
+These include increasing structural parallelism between similar provisions, such as §§ 11.24 and 11.29; harmonizing the post-employment restrictions in § 11.10 with those in 18 U.S.C.
+207; and increasing the readability of provisions throughout, including §§ 11.7 and 11.9.
+They also include making corrections to spelling, grammar, and cross-references; harmonizing terminology; correcting syntax formats to comport with the Federal Register Document Drafting Handbook; and reorganizing paragraph structure.
+In sum, these amendments have been designed to benefit practitioners by clarifying and streamlining professional responsibility, obligations, and procedures.